justinmahar/gatsby-starter-mdx-launchpad/README.md

 <MdxPartial slug="my-partial" />
 ```

 This component queries all partials and then finds the one with the slug provided.
+The MDX content is then rendered.
 If no partial is found, an empty JSX element is returned.

 ### Querying And Using MDX Partials